suvithra18/suvithra18/README.md

 💡 Open to opportunities in Technical Training, Full Stack Development, and Data Analytics.

-🚀 Passionate about mentoring, software development, and data-driven solutions.
+🚀 Passionate about mentoring future developers, building scalable applications, and creating impactful data-driven solutions.

-📫 Feel free to connect for collaboration, training, or professional opportunities.
+📫 Feel free to connect for collaboration, training programs, freelance projects, or full-time opportunities.